 Because often it’s not that pint of ice cream or piece of cake that we really want.
-It’s more fulfilling work, deeper relationships, a break from caretaking, a nap, a massage, a walk in the woods or the chance to paint, write, sing, dance or whatever it is that truly fills us up inside.
+It’s more fulfilling work, deeper relationships, a break from care taking, a nap, a massage, a walk in the woods or the chance to paint, write, sing, dance or whatever it is that truly fills us up inside.

 I know this because I’m a recovering food addict and a teacher of creative recovery and expressive living.
 My workshops are based on The Artist’s Way: A Spiritual Path to Higher Creativity, by Julia Cameron.
 A recovering addict herself, Cameron writes about how people use food and other drugs of choice to numb the anxiety that arises when we fear pursuing our passions…and the depression that aches when we abandon them.

-My own compulsive eating and bulimia surfaced in high school amid the usual challenges of adolescence and some additional life stresses.
+My own compulsive eating and bulimia surfaced in high school amid the usual challenges of adolescence and some additional family stress.
 I would eat myself into a state of numbness whenever emotional pain threatened to overwhelm me, no matter how many times it made me feel utterly worse.
 On top of all my other issues, I rejected myself for not fitting into a suburban culture that didn’t reflect who I was: an original thinker with the soul of an artist.

 When I moved on to attend college in Philadelphia, I began to thrive in an urban, multicultural environment.
 But it was a junior year abroad that really turned my eating disorder around.
 In London, I was too busy consuming life to hole up in my dorm room with binge foods.
 I spent the year gleefully reinvented myself, surrounded by theater geeks, musicians, writers and world travelers who affirmed me.
 At the end of that year I returned home effortlessly slimmer and, more importantly, self-expressed.
 I wasn’t cured of emotional eating, but I was well on the road to recovery.

 Fifteen years later I took a course on The Artist’s Way to pull myself out of a personal and professional rut.
 The class helped me to resurrect creative pursuits and explore new passions.
 It also led me to quit my job and move to a yoga center, where I soaked up spiritual teachings and connected with kindred spirits who mirrored my playful and soulful sides.
-Ultimately, I became what I am today: a writer and teacher of personal transformation who dabbles in music and lives artfully.
+Ultimately, I became what I am today: a coach, writer and teacher of personal transformation who also dabbles in music and lives by design.